mark-hn/Sound-Sage/README.md

 ## Sound-Sage
-An AI-powered Spotify artist recommendation tool using OpenAI model GPT-3.5.
+An AI Spotify artist recommendation tool.

 **Instructions** (for local use with your own API keys):
 1. Open two terminals within the top level of the directory.